Furionk/FurionRenderHelper/FILENAME_PATTERN_FEATURE.md

 ## 🎉 New Feature: Customizable Filename Patterns

-Your extension now includes a powerful token-based filename pattern system that allows complete control over how rendered files are named!
+Just a tool for me to manage blender render easier, allows me complete control over how rendered files are named!

 ### ✨ Key Features Added